Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Introduction

 \section{Introduction}

-How the information microscopically processed by individual neurons is integrated and used to organize the macroscopic behavior of an animal is a central question in neuroscience.
-The brain exhibits characteristic activities on these two scales.
-On the microscopic scale, neurons in the mammalian cerebral cortex and hippocampus exhibit various temporal activity patterns in response to external stimuli or being driven internally.
+The cerebral cortex and hippocampus, the areas believed to be the origin of the versatile intelligent functionality of the mammalian brain, exhibit characteristic activities on two different scales.
+On the microscopic scale, neurons in these areas display various temporal patterns of firing activities in response to external stimuli or to being driven internally.
 These activities are correlated with fine features of the information the animal is processing \cite{fuster1971neuron, Miles:1993wy, romo1999neuronal, hahn2012spontaneous, Guo:2017df}.
 On the macroscopic scale, electroencephalograms (EEGs) and measurements of local-field potentials (LFPs) have revealed a diverse range of rhythmic activities.
-These vary in both frequency and amplitude, but are clearly correlated with the behavioral states of the animal, such as its attention and arousal levels \cite{hobson1986neuronal, klimesch1999eeg, buzsaki2002theta, jensen2007human}.
-Furthermore, in recent years, an increasing number of experimental results have suggested that coherence among activities on different scales in different brain areas is finely controlled, in the contexts of binding of sensory stimuli, sensori-motor coordination, and learning in behavioral tasks \cite{gray1989stimulus, o1993phase, engel2001dynamic, Harris:bo, fries2007gamma, poulet2008internal, lisman2010working, Struber2014, gulati2014reactivation}.
-Hence, the coherence of the dynamics on different scales appears to provide a clue to the mechanisms underlying the integration of information within the brain.
+These vary in both frequency and amplitude, but they are clearly correlated with the behavioral states of the animal, such as its attention and arousal levels \cite{hobson1986neuronal, klimesch1999eeg, buzsaki2002theta, jensen2007human}.
+Furthermore, in recent years, increasing numbers of experimental results have suggested that {\it coherence} of activities on these two scales---namely, the degree of temporal cross-correlation among the activities---is finely controlled, reflecting the mechanisms underlying the binding of sensory stimuli, sensori-motor coordination, and learning in behavioral tasks \cite{gray1989stimulus, o1993phase, engel2001dynamic, Harris:bo, fries2007gamma, poulet2008internal, lisman2010working, Struber2014, gulati2014reactivation}.